infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Operable principle for Android.md

     ...  />
 ```

+:no_entry_sign: **Failure criteria**

+- not defining custom order if the views it the layout file are not defined in the same order they should be presented to the user

 ## Enough time

 _Provide users enough time to read and use content._

+:white_check_mark: **Success criteria**

 All the users should have ability to interact with the content displayed on the screen even if there is time limit defined for interaction with that specific view.
 Therefore, users should have the ability to turn off defined time-limit, adjust it or extend it.

-- In case of session inactivity it is recommended to notify the user that he is about to be signed off with ability to extend that time-limit.
+- In case of session inactivity it is recommended to notify the user that will about to be signed off with ability to extend that time-limit.
 The notification could be displayed in form of Alert or something similar.
 TalkBack service tells you about alerts and notifications so users using accessibility services would also be aware of the defined limit.

-// TO-DO add example

 - In case of auto-updating content it is recommended to allow user to extend the defined time-limit to at least ten times the length of the default setting for everyone to be able to process the displayed information.

-:white_check_mark: **Success criteria**

-// TO-DO

 :no_entry_sign: **Failure criteria**